 A bank is a financial institution that manages money and plays a central role in the economy.
-You can keep your money safe there, make payments, save, or use financial services that help to manage your wealth efficiently.
-Banks form an indispensable link between individuals, businesses, and governments by enabling cash flows and bringing liquidity to the market.
+You can keep your money safe there, make payments, save, or use financial services that help you manage your assets in an organised way.
+Banks form an indispensable link between individuals, businesses and governments by enabling money flows and bringing liquidity into the market.

-At its core, a bank revolves around managing money: receiving, holding, and lending deposits.
-By providing loans and credit, money remains in circulation and the economy can continue to grow.
-When you deposit money into your account, the bank uses a portion of that to finance other customers through, for example, mortgages or business loans.
+At its core, a bank is about managing money: receiving, holding and lending funds.
+By providing loans and credit, money keeps moving and the economy can continue to grow.
+When you deposit money into your account, the bank uses part of it to finance other customers through, for example, mortgages or business loans.
 In this way, the bank brings savers and borrowers together and contributes to a stable financial system.

-A bank therefore not only offers a safe place for your money, but also convenience, reliability, and access to modern payment solutions.
-Thanks to digital technology, you can now transfer money, pay invoices, or do business internationally within seconds.
-In this way, a bank supports you as an entrepreneur or individual in efficiently managing your finances.
+A bank therefore offers not only a safe place for your money, but also convenience, reliability and access to modern payment solutions.
+Thanks to digital technology, you can nowadays transfer money, pay invoices or do business internationally within seconds.
+In doing so, a bank supports you as an entrepreneur or private individual in managing your finances efficiently.

 How does a bank work?

 A bank receives money from customers and uses that money to finance other customers through loans or mortgages.
-You receive interest on your savings, while borrowers pay interest on their loans.
-This interest differential forms the core of the banks' business model and keeps the financial system in motion.
-This way, money remains productive, and people and businesses can invest without having to tap into their entire savings.
+You receive interest on your savings, while borrowers pay interest on their loan.
+That difference in interest forms the core of banks' business model and keeps the financial system moving.
+This keeps money productive and allows people and businesses to invest without having to dip into their entire savings.

-In addition, banks ensure that payment transactions run smoothly.
-Whether you are paying an invoice, receiving a salary, or transferring money abroad, the bank ensures a safe and quick handling of every transaction.
-Banks are also under strict supervision from financial authorities, so your money remains well protected and confidence in the system is guaranteed.
+In addition, banks ensure that the payment system runs smoothly.
+Whether you pay an invoice, receive a salary or transfer money abroad, the bank ensures a secure and swift processing of every transaction.
+Banks are also subject to strict supervision by financial authorities, so that your money remains well protected and confidence in the system is safeguarded.

 Modern banks combine these functions with digital innovations.
-Through apps and online banking, you can check your balance, make payments, or link your administration to accounting software at any time.
-This makes money management easier, faster, and safer than ever.
+Through apps and online banking, you can view your balance, make payments or link your records to accounting software at any time.
+That makes money management easier, faster and more secure than ever.

 The 3 main functions of a bank